Cleaner but Not Clean

 Still, the potential threats are real enough.
 Consider the case of PCBs.
 PCBs were widely used in the manufacture of electrical insulation and as a high-temperature lubricant.
 They were banned in the U.S. in 1976 after they were linked to cancer.

 Unfortunately, PCBs are a persistent presence in Illinois despite the 1976 ban.
 Bottom sediments in the Chicago River, for instance, have been found to contain three times the PCBs considered safe.
-(This may not be as ominous as it sounds; many environmental experts regard the mud of lake and river bottoms as perhaps the best place to "store" vagrant PCBs, since they will be buried and thus removed from the food chain.)
+(This may not be as ominous as it sounds; many environmental experts regard the mud of lake and river bottoms as perhaps the best place to "store" vagrant PCBs, since they will be thus removed from the food chain.)

 The most celebrated instance of PCB poisoning in Illinois, however, occurred at Waukegan.
 A boat motor company there dumped roughly two million pounds of PCB-laden wastes into Waukegan Harbor in the 1950s, 1960s and 1970s.
-In the summer of 1982 the harbor was named Illinois' most hazardous toxic waste site by the IEPA.
+In the summer of 1982 the harbor was named Illinois's most hazardous toxic waste site by the IEPA.
 Fish taken from the harbor have dangerously high levels of the chemical in their flesh, making eating such fish risky.
 And the contamination is complicating harbor maintenance, since dredging might stir the bottom sediments allowing PCBs to migrate into Lake Michigan.

 Then, in 1981, it was revealed that the same firm had paid to dispose of as much as eight million more pounds of PCB-contaminated wastes at various unrecorded land sites in northern Illinois and southern Wisconsin.
 A Lake County public health official, citing the possible poisoning of both local groundwater supplies and Lake Michigan from these sites, called the dumping "a ticking time bomb."